 ...

 The built-in face shield offers protection from bugs, rocks, rain, and wind.
-Additionally, many newer models come with an optional flip down/up tinted visor inside, like seen on fighter pilot helmets.
+Additionally, many newer models come with an optional flip-down/up tinted visor inside, like seen on fighter pilot helmets.
+This can also provide sun ray protection and prevent facial sunburn.

-Many full-face helmets are now equipped with built in speakers for blue tooth music and communication systems.
-The venting on full face helmets typically allow for that “wind through the hair” feeling, without the risk associated with riding helmetless.
+Many full-face helmets are now equipped with built-in speakers for Bluetooth music and communication systems.
+The venting on full-face helmets typically allows for that “wind through the hair” feeling, without the risk associated with riding helmetless.

 The key to any helmet is to get one that fits right and is comfortable for your head shape, which means that trying them on prior to purchase is essential.